bacontime/games-mirror/rules/abstract-dameo.md

 - **Majority Capture** rule applies.
 You have to capture as many as possible.
 - Captured pieces are removed at the end of the turn.

-#### Brazilian Checkers
+#### Brazilian Checkers 🇧🇷

-Brazilian Checkers is played exactly the Same as International Checkers, but with a smaller 8x8 board and 24 pieces.
+Brazilian Checkers is played the same as International Checkers, but with a smaller 8x8 board and 24 pieces.

 <pre style="line-height:1.3; text-align: center;">